rajeshdchikkala/Angular/README.md

-# Angular

-# Completed Below Topics
+# Angular Completed Below Topics

 ## Basics of Angular

 ## Data binidng based on property

 ## Data pass from one component to another component

 ## loops and conditions

 ## Inline component call

 ## use of Trackby
+   - TrackBy is a directive that can work with ngFor to identify items in a list of DOM elements like a list or array to perform unique updates in the DOM, improving the speed and performance.
    - Track by is used to get only changed row.

 ## Pipes/custom pipes creation and there uses